alchemyplatform/aa-sdk/site/pages/signers/contributing.md

 ---
 outline: deep
-head:
-  - - meta
-    - property: og:title
-      content: Contributing Your Signer
-  - - meta
-    - name: description
-      content: Follow this guide to contribute a new Signer to Account Kit documentation, and enable developers to sign ERC-4337 transactions with your Signer.
-  - - meta
-    - property: og:description
-      content: Follow this guide to contribute a new Signer to Account Kit documentation, and enable developers to sign ERC-4337 transactions with your Signer.
-  - - meta
-    - name: twitter:title
-      content: Contributing Your Signer
+title: Contributing Your Signer
-  - - meta
-    - name: twitter:description
-      content: Follow this guide to contribute a new Signer to Account Kit documentation, and enable developers to sign ERC-4337 transactions with your Signer.
+description: Follow this guide to contribute a new Signer to Account Kit documentation, and enable developers to sign ERC-4337 transactions with your Signer.
 ---

 # Contribute your Signer